58°F

 Clark County had 1,436,143 registered voters as of Monday, all of whom can vote at any early voting site, as long as it’s before Election Day.

-“We know that voters have little time,” Clark County Registrar of Voters Lorena Portillo said earlier this week.
+“We know that voters have little time,” Clark County Registrar of Voters Lorena Portillo said last week.
 “Everybody works, goes to school, has children.
 So we have to make sure the voting process at the polls is easy, it’s fast, it’s convenient.”

-Portillo, who heads the election department, said Clark County strives for a smooth process it hopes to improve this go around through increased equipment and staffing.
+Portillo, who heads the election department, said Clark County strives for a smooth process and hopes to improve it this time around through increased equipment and staffing.

 The presidential race isn’t the only critical election on the ballot this year: Nevada’s 2024 ballot is particularly long.